-NOTE X1: WT#4 needs to consider the work and conclusions of R20 FS_Sensing_ARC on gNB-based sensing.
+NOTE 1: WT#4 needs to consider the work and conclusions of R20 FS_Sensing_ARC on gNB-based sensing.

-NOTE X2: The scope of WT#4 includes sensing modes and their selection, where sensing may involve RAN node and UE.
+NOTE 2: The scope of WT#4 includes the study of all sensing modes and their selection, where sensing may involve RAN node and UE.

-NOTE X3: Aspects a), b) and e) require coordination with WT#5.
+NOTE 3: Aspects a), b) and e) require coordination with WT#5.
 The data framework applicable for collection, distribution and exposure of sensing related data is in scope of WT#5.